 Policewoman: Lt.
 Mary Sullivan was a pioneering female New York City police detective.
 This radio series told her story.
+(One Episode)

 The McCoy: Howard Duff plays a private detective in this post-Spade drama.
+(One Episode)

 Call Northside 777: In our premiere episode, Jimmy Stewart gets us started off with a tale of a cynical journalist turned crusader trying to free a man wrongfully convicted of murder.
 Also, a long introduction to our show.
 Emphasis on long.